mhaadiabu/task-thing/README.md

 pnpm dev
 # or
 npm run dev
+# or
+bun run dev
 ```

-The app will be available at `http://localhost:5173`
+The app should be available at `http://localhost:5173`

 ## Project Structure